jsgonsette/InvertedPendulum/README.md

 The brain of the pendulum is a small Microchip 16bits µC.
 You must load the right firmware inside to give life to the pendulum.

 * Download and install [Microchip MPLAB X](http://microchipdeveloper.com/ipe:installation)
-* Connect your chip programmer (like the PICkit 3 or the ICD 3) to the electonic board with the dedicated cable
+* Connect your chip programmer (like the PICkit 3 or the ICD 3) to the electonic board P200 connector with the dedicated cable
 * Connect your chip programmer to your computer
 * Charge the Lipo battery and connect it to the electronic board
 * Power up the electronic board by switching the power button: the green L301 LED should turn on